- Course: Chemical Engineering (Industrial) MEng

 I work as a formulation scientist as part of a small team in the research & development department.
 Our role as the only formulation team globally is to collectively drive forward innovations in numerous projects, ensuring they come to fruition within a designated time schedule.

 Can you please give me an insight into a typical day?

-What are you enjoying the most and are you involved in any interesting projects?
+What do you enjoy the most and did you get involved in any interesting projects?

 Why did you want to undertake a year in industry?

 I chose to undertake a placement year to further my experience and understanding for an area of engineering for which I am passionate in.
 I wanted to improve my post-graduate employability, and learn skills that will be invaluable to my career.
 I also aimed to better my understanding for the industry with a hope to make a fully informed post-graduate decision regarding whether to go immediately into a graduate job or pursue further education in the form of a PhD.

 Do you have any tips and advice to current students thinking of undertaking a year in industry?

 I would strongly suggest applying early!
 Filling applications and preparing / attending interviews is extremely time consuming, which quickly becomes stressful when it is combined with university exams, revision and deadlines.
 It's best to get the placement secured early to avoid this stress around exam period.